jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ### 103 Union membership
 (1) Where, at the commencement of this Act, any determination contains a membership clause, that clause shall continue to have effect according to its tenor notwithstanding—
-  (a) The repeal of the provisions under which it was made; and (b) The provisions of the Labour Relations Act 1987 relating to the insertion of union membership clauses in awards or agreements.
+  (a) the repeal of the provisions under which it was made; and (b) the provisions of the Labour Relations Act 1987 relating to the insertion of union membership clauses in awards or agreements.
 (2) The provisions of the Labour Relations Act 1987 relating to union membership clauses shall apply in respect of the insertion of any union membership clause in any award or agreement after the commencement of this Act, including the replacement of any membership clause to which subsection (1) of this section applies.
 (3) Every service organisation that is deemed to be a union by section 100 of this Act shall, for a period of 12 months beginning on the 1st day of April 1988, have exclusive and unchangeable coverage of the persons in respect of whom it was recognised under the State Services Conditions of Employment Act 1977 immediately before the commencement of this Act.